-Princeton University has a strong commitment to the protection of intellectual property rights.
+Princeton University is committed to the protection of intellectual property rights.
 The widespread use of digital technologies has elevated a number of concerns in this area.
 Today's ease of access to information, images, musical recordings, films, videos, television shows, podcasts, software and other intellectual property does not mean that such materials are necessarily part of the public domain or otherwise free for use without authorization.

 Members of the University community who engage in any activity that infringes copyright-protected materials may be subject to disciplinary action.
 Under circumstances involving repeated instances of infringement through the use of the University’s computing network, such disciplinary action may include the termination or suspension of network privileges.
 For students, disciplinary action also may include disciplinary probation or greater penalty.

 Those who violate copyright law may also be subject to civil claims for monetary damages and, in some cases, criminal penalties.

 It is important to remember that copyright protection may apply even if you do not see the copyright symbol © or any other indication that the material in question has been officially registered with the United States Copyright Office.
 Infringement may be determined to have occurred if the copyrighted material is offered for unauthorized copy; actual distribution may not have had to occur.

 More information on copyright law may be found at the website of the U.S. Copyright Office.